 This feature is available in all Azure regions where Azure Database for PostgreSQL Single server supports "General Purpose" and "Memory Optimized" pricing tiers.
 For other limitations, refer to the limitation section.

-Data encryption for Azure Database for PostgreSQL Single server provides the following benefits:
+Data encryption with customer-managed keys for Azure Database for PostgreSQL Single server provides the following benefits:

 - Data-access is fully controlled by you by the ability to remove the key and making the database inaccessible